 11:00 Outside Work

-1:00 Library Hour – Quiet rest/sleep time for those who need it
+1:00 Library Hour – Quiet work time or Quiet rest/sleep time

-Parents have daily access to the staff, as well as monthly newsletters and the weekly blog.
+Communication, Complaints, and Concerns: It is our goal to build a relationship with each family so that we can best support each child.
+Parents have daily access to the teachers, as well as monthly newsletters and the weekly blog.
 Events and workshops are scheduled throughout the year so that families can have time together as a community and learn more about what happens in the Sunnybrook classroom.
 Semi-annual conferences are scheduled, during which the lead teacher and families share observations, goals, and information about children.
-Families are encouraged to communicate with the staff at any time regarding their child’s experiences at school.
+Families are encouraged to communicate with the teachers at any time regarding their child’s experiences at school and home.

 Independence, Self-Awareness, and Self-Regulation: The Montessori Philosophy encourages children to learn to do for themselves.
 When the children arrive at school they put their lunch boxes away, hang up their jackets and change from their street shoes to their slippers/indoor shoes.
 (Please include a pair of indoor shoes in your child’s bag the first day of school).
 Children are guided to be attuned to and attend to the needs of their bodies.
 If they are hungry, they may eat.
 If they are hot, they may remove outerwear.
 If they are frustrated, they may take some deep breaths or personal space.